-And here you have all of the details associated with this request.
+Here are all of the details associated with this request.
 Back within Patti’s view.
 She can see the request and took a moment to review this new benefits handbook, and she doesn’t agree with a lot of the benefits so she’s going to click on View Details.
 Just like before, she could either reject or approve and she’s going to have to reject this one back.
 Now, within my view, I can see that Patty has rejected the new employee benefit handbook.

-So far, we’ve been creating all of our approval requests directly in the context of Microsoft teams.
-However, you can also connect to many other apps and services directly to the approval workflow.
+So far, we’ve been creating all of our approval requests directly in the context of Microsoft Teams.
+However, you can also connect to many other apps and services directly through the approval workflow.
 I want to connect SharePoint to the approval workflow.
 Here I am on a SharePoint site and we have a list of a whole bunch of fantastic marketing ideas.
 Now, ideally, any time a team member comes in here and they click on New to add a new idea, I want this to kick off an approval workflow.

-I could enter in the approval type.
+I could enter the approval type.
 When I click on this, I can set it to the default of simply approve and reject or here.

-That’s how Microsoft teams approval workflow works.
+That’s how Microsoft Teams approval workflow works.

 Now I want to turn it over to you:

 Which finding from today’s report did you find most interesting?
 Or maybe you have a question about something that I covered.